nikhilsaraf/rh-profit-and-loss/README.md

 A Python script to get a look at your trading history from trading options and individual equities on Robinhood: calculate profit/loss, sum dividend payouts and generate buy-and-hold comparison.

+## Instructions for Nikhil

+### Get oath access_token

+Go to robinhood.com.
+Log out if you're already logged in Right click > Inspect element
+Click on Network tab
+-Enter "token" in the input line at the top where it says "Filter URLs" With the network monitor-er open, login to Robinhood you will see a request token/ the response to this will have your oath access_token If this expires then you will need to get it again

+Put this oath access_token value in Robinhood.py

+### Sample Run Command

+(fill in the empty string params) python3 get_profit_and_loss.py --csv --username "" --password "" --start_date 'January 1, 2020' --access_token=""

 ## Features

 - *Calculate individual equities' trading pnl, dividends received, options trading pnl*